 UPDATE: The ICA Youth Network is pleased to have received over 150 applications for the Replication Project and we are starting the review process.
-Due to the unexpectedly large number of applications received, which will take more time than expected to review, we will not be able to announce the winners until the end of September.
+Due to the unexpectedly large number of applications received, which will take more time than expected to review and process, we will not be able to announce the winners until mid to late October.
 We will not be able to respond to individual inquiries regarding your application.Back to top

 |May 2020||Launch call for project proposals|

 |16 August 2020 at midnight (Belgium time)||Deadline for project proposals|